VatanAgnihotri/Resume-builder/README.md

 # Resume-builder

-This repository is an application that can be used to build a resume free of cost.
+This repository is an application that can be used to build a resume free of cost..